U.S. Government To Appeal Judge's Approval Of AT&T-Time Warner Deal

 "The Court's decision could hardly have been more thorough, fact-based, and well-reasoned," McAtee said in a statement.
 "While the losing party in litigation always has the right to appeal if it wishes, we are surprised that the DOJ has chosen to do so under these circumstances."

 AT&T had already moved to consolidate control over its properties.
 Earlier this month, AT&T raised the cost by $5 per month for its digital streaming offerings for its satellite service DirecTV, called DirecTV Now.
 The chief of its newly renamed Warner Media division, John Stankey, recently promised HBO executives great creative latitude and much more money to develop new shows.
-But, in widely reported remarks, he also said he expected far greater volume of programming.
+But in widely reported remarks, he also said he expected far greater volume of programming.
 CNN (part of Warner Media) reported that Warner Media has been operated largely as a stand-alone unit in anticipation of a possible government challenge.

-On Thursday afternoon, Craig Conrath of the Justice Department's antitrust division, filed notice that the government would appeal Leon's ruling to the U.S. Circuit Court.
+On Thursday afternoon, Craig Conrath of the Justice Department's antitrust division filed notice that the government would appeal Leon's ruling to the U.S. Circuit Court.

 The Justice Department and the Federal Communications Commission did not impede the proposed sale of much of 21st Century Fox, controlled by Trump's ally Rupert Murdoch, to the Walt Disney Co.